Tyriar/vscode-terminal-tabs/README.md

 # terminal-tabs

 Adds tabs for each terminal process to the status bar.
+It works by registering clickable status bar buttons when terminals are created via the commands below.

 ![Terminal tabs preview](images/preview.png)